-All three trainings were conducted by Ms. Doris Obereder, a judge at the district court in Austria, and Mr. Dieter Schindlauer, a human rights expert of the Ludwig Boltzmann Institute of Human Rights in Vienna.
-Additionally, Croatian judges acted as co-trainers to bring in their specific expertise in the Croatian context.
-Mr. Domagoj Frntić was part of the trainer team in the first and second training and Ms. Slavica Garac in the third training.
+All three trainings were conducted by Ms. Doris Obereder, a judge at the district court Leopoldstadt in Vienna, and Mr. Dieter Schindlauer, a human rights expert of the Ludwig Boltzmann Institute of Human Rights.
+Additionally, Croatian judges acted as co-trainers to bring in their specific expertise in the Croatian context: Mr. Domagoj Frntić was part of the trainer team in the first and second training and Ms. Slavica Garac in the third training.
 The trainings provided an overview of the EU gender equality law and linked EU Directives with Croatian legislation.
 The aim of the trainings was to enhance the knowledge of judges of the national anti-discrimination legislation and practice of the European Court of Human Rights and the European Court of Justice.

 According to the feedback received, the participants were very satisfied with the content and methodology of the training.
 They appreciated the interactive approach and the expertise of the trainer team, and were able to deepen their knowledge on the EU gender equality law and its application in Croatia.